-- Eftyhia received 53,260 drachmas from the Bank
+- Eftyhia received 53,260 drachmas from the Bank — roughly $110,000 in today’s money, gold-equivalent.

-- After withholding stamp duties, copies, postage, 1% Ministry of Agriculture external fee, and 3% office fees: net 50,407.80 drachmas
+- After withholding stamp duties, copies, postage, 1% Ministry of Agriculture external fee, and 3% office fees: net 50,407.80 drachmas (~$105,000 today).

-Page 2 lists 232,000 drachmas in bonds outstanding, with 21,000 reserved for Georgelas, plus “new Compensations 17,388…Georgelas Petropolis…16,767…brother-in-law from Darvaron.”
+Page 2 lists 232,000 drachmas in Greek refugee compensation bonds outstanding — about half a million dollars in today’s wealth-equivalent, sitting as a long-tail receivable that the family would be collecting on for years.
+21,000 of those are reserved for Georgelas; the rest is spread across “new Compensations 17,388…Georgelas Petropolis…16,767…brother-in-law from Darvaron.”
 A 600-drachma installment goes to the bank.

 The letter also passes on family news from Paris: